matti125/klipper_config/README.md

 - Filement fed directly from a pair of Sunlu filament dryers.
 Filement feeds over the top bar with a help of "bearing" system built from two empty spools and some support structures.
 - The roller guides readjusted to remove slack
 - The z axis endstop sensors adjusted such that the x-rail rests equally on both z-rods, i.e. the x-rail is not exposed to torque caused be different z heights on either side
-- Yet Anothet Design for using the silicone heat block socks to prevent oozing when the print head is parked
+- Yet Anothet Design for using the silicone heat block socks to prevent oozing when the print head is parked.
+The sensor uses the pin that used to be used for filament rounout detection, so the lack of filament runout sensor is a downside of this design.
 - A microswitch installed as a bed mesh measuring probe.
 The probe needs to be manually moved/turned into its measuring position